vorble/platform/REFERENCE.md

 ### Environment/Options

 Should be located in a `env` or `option` directory/sub-directory.
-Additional environment and options can be added to the setup process with the `PATH_ENV` and `PATH_OPTION` options.
+Environment and option script fragments are included automatically when a loadout or feature from your custom loadout is used.
 These script fragments must be written in POSIX shell since they are directly sourced into the setup script.

 Example environment: